Q-Ball/irbisSocket/README.md

 - _dbName_: database name (string)
 - _mfn_: mfn number of the specific irbis record (string)
 - _record_: record in unifor or json formats (string) - uses the structure returned by readRecord/searchRecords functions
-- _format_: output format (string), accepted values - "json", "unifor"
+- _format_: record format (string), accepted values - "json", "unifor"

 `mfn = irbisSocket.maxMFN(dbName)`: Get the number of last MFN in the database